TITLE 41: FIRE PROTECTION

 i) A negative (cathodic) potential of -850 millivolts or a higher negative number with cathodic protection applied.
 This potential is measured with respect to a saturated copper/copper sulfate reference electrode contacting the electrolyte.

 ii) A minimum 100 millivolt of cathodic polarization between the structure and a saturated copper/copper sulfate reference electrode contacting the electrolyte.
 Such polarization shall be determined from the taking of a valid "instant-off" test, that, for each testing point, determines the voltage reading at the second drop in voltage following the interruption in cathodic protection being applied, and determines if the voltage reading is at least 100 millivolts higher than either the native reading or any other reading after the structure has had time to depolarize with no cathodic protection applied.

 3) USTs with impressed current cathodic protection systems shall be inspected every 30 days, to ensure the equipment is running properly.

 4) For USTs using cathodic protection, records of the operation of the cathodic protection shall be maintained to demonstrate compliance with the performance standards in this Section.
 These records shall provide the following:

-A) The results of testing for sacrificial anode systems, the 6-month test and annual tests must be maintained on site for 2 years;
+A) The results of 6-month testing for sacrificial anode systems must be maintained on site for 2 years;

 5) Alternative methods of corrosion protection may be used if approved in writing by OSFM, provided they are no less protective of human health or the environment.